spurs v chelsea match reports

 03.04.1961 Three headed goals gave Tottenham the win in a close London derby.

 The first came in the seventh minute from John White's cross, when Bobby Smith nodded one in against his old club.
 Just after the half hour, Brabrook fell heavily after challenging Maurice Norman in the air and left the field, leaving Chelsea a man short.
 Shortly after, Chelsea's Jimmy Greaves hit home a cross from Mike Harrison and received a booking (the first of his career) for disputing the offside decision that ruled it out.
-It was only a short time after when the Blues did equalise form a Frank Blunstone shot and they went on to take the lead in the 55th minute through an unmarked Greaves.
+It was only a short time after when the Blues did equalise from a Frank Blunstone shot and they went on to take the lead in the 55th minute through an unmarked Greaves.

-On 59 minutes, Spurs pulled level When Medwin headed home a nod back by Smith from Blanchflower's long cross.
+On 59 minutes, Spurs pulled level when Medwin headed home a nod back by Smith from Blanchflower's long cross.
 A quarter of an hour from the end of the game, Maurice Norman moved forward to head home a Dave Mackay free-kick to secure a 3-2 win.

 Teams :